Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Common STD symptoms include itching and inflammation, strong odor, and painful urination, but in many cases, an individual doesn’t experience any STD symptoms.
 Unfortunately, STDs are highly unlikely to go away on their own, and they can have serious long-term consequences, such as infertility or even cancer if left untreated.
 For Louisville residents who are sexually active, regular STD testing is the most reliable way to detect common STDs as early as possible and receive prompt, effective treatment.
 Louisville is home to several clinics that offer free or low-cost STD testing and treatment.

-Park DuValle Community Health Center is located at the east end of Louisville and is easily accessed through public transportation.
-In addition to providing a full array of primary care services, this clinic offers affordable STD testing for chlamydia, gonorrhea, herpes, and syphilis.
-Clients can also receive vaccines for HPV and hepatitis A and B. The cost of STD services is based on the client’s ability to pay, and income-eligible patients qualify for a sliding scale fee.
-Appointments are required and can be made over the phone.
+Park DuValle Community Health Center is located in the west and is easily accessed through public transportation and free transportation to office visits can be provided for eligible patients.
+In addition to providing a full array of primary care services, this clinic offers affordable STD testing for chlamydia, gonorrhea, herpes, HIV, and syphilis.
+Clients can also receive vaccines for HPV and hepatitis A and B. The cost of STD services is based on the client’s ability to pay, and income-eligible patients qualify for a sliding scale fee with documentation of income and household size.
+Appointments are preferred and can be made over the phone.

 Family Health Centers has multiple locations throughout the Louisville metro area, most of which are on a TARC bus route, which offer primary care and on-site laboratory services.
 These sites provide a variety of STD testing options for patients, including testing for chlamydia, gonorrhea, syphilis, herpes, and hepatitis B and C. Services are provided regardless of the patient’s ability to pay, and a sliding fee scale is used to determine costs based on the patient’s income and family size.
 Appointments are required for services and can be made by calling the site the client plans to visit.
 In most cases, same-day or same-week appointments are available.